annakirkpatrick/git-resources/git_tutorial.md

 Let's work through two more related examples: adding a readme to your project and editing your existing file 'hello.py'.

 We'll start by adding a readme.
-From your terminal, navigate to your repository and create a file 'README.txt' using your commandline text editor.
+From your terminal, navigate to your repository and create a file `README.txt` using your commandline text editor.
 The contents of that file really are arbitrary, but mine simply reads
 ```
 A test repository for learning about git.